harrel56/java2ts/README.md

 }
 // ...
 generateTsDeclarations {
-    // required.
-SourceSet from which output we want to load classes sourceSet = project.sourceSets.getByName('main')
+    // SourceSet from which output we want to load classes
+    // default value: 'main' source set provided by 'java' plugin sourceSet = project.sourceSets.getByName('main')

-    // required.
-Fully qualified names of types you want to register for generation types = ['org.testing.Child']
+    // fully qualified names of types you want to register for generation
+    // default value: empty collection which means all types from source set output includeTypes = ['org.testing.Child']

+    // fully qualified names of types you want to exclude
+    // default value: empty collection
+    excludeTypes = ['org.testing.Internal']

     // file to which declarations will be written
     // default value: ./build/generated/java2ts/types.d.ts